11 Things Unique to American Culture

 Social media is filled with jokes comparing American and European vacation time.
 The gist of it is that Europeans take three months off to unwind and recenter while Americans take a single day off to undergo open-heart surgery — and even then they're available for calls.

 While this is a tiny bit exaggerated, there is truth to it.
 Every country in the Organization for Economic Cooperation and Development (OECD) has a requirement for minimum paid time off ... except the United States.
-Instead, vacation depends solely on the goodwill of your employer.
+Instead, vacation depends solely on the goodwill of employers.

 Compare that to France's required 30 days off (plus holidays) and a move to Europe starts looking very good.